ucam-department-of-psychiatry/crate/docs/source/anonymisation/anon_config.rst

 .. |ddgen_only| replace::
     This section relates to **automatic creation of data dictionaries** only.
-    In normal use, none of these settings does anything.
+    In normal use, these settings do nothing.

 .. _fnmatch: https://docs.python.org/3.4/library/fnmatch.html
 .. _MD5: https://en.wikipedia.org/wiki/MD5